 Do You Get Naked?
 What to Expect During Your Hammam Treatment

 First of all, you need to know, coming into your hammam treatment, exactly what you’re getting into.
-There’s a couple of options to choose from:
+Spa etiquette is even more important considering how much of a ritual process this is.
+At most Turkish bath spa locations, a couple of options will likely be available to choose from:

 - Self-service: where you do your own scrubbing, bathe yourself, and probably have to bring your own soap and shampoo.
 Probably the cheapest option too.